marimo-team/marimo/README.md

 <img src="docs/_static/docs-model-comparison.gif" style="border-radius: 8px" width="450px" />

-**Execute as scripts.** marimo notebooks can be executed as scripts at the command line:
+**Execute as scripts.** Execute a notebook as a script at the command line:

 ```bash
 python your_notebook.py
 ```

 **Automatically convert Jupyter notebooks.** Automatically convert Jupyter notebooks to marimo notebooks with the CLI

 ```bash
 marimo convert your_notebook.ipynb > your_notebook.py